 A Recreational Vehicle (RV) may be parked almost anywhere on a residential property, including the front driveway, at all times of the year.

-As defined in the Zoning Bylaw 8770, RV means any motor-home, travel trailer, or fifth wheel trailer; any camper when it is not mounted on a truck, but placed on the ground, on a stand or otherwise stored; or other similar vehicle.
+As defined in Bylaw 7200, the Traffic Bylaw, RV means any motor-home, travel trailer, or fifth wheel trailer; any camper when it is not mounted on a truck, but placed on the ground, on a stand or otherwise stored; or other similar vehicle.
 A large recreational vehicle shall not include: small utility trailers; camper van conversions; tent trailers; campers which are mounted in trucks; boats; snowmobiles; all-terrain vehicles; jet skis; or motorcycles and trailers to carry them.

 Current regulations permit an RV to be parked on a hard surface and at least 1.2 meters (4 feet) from the inside of the front sidewalk.
-More information can be found in Section 5.17(4) of the Zoning Bylaw 8770.
+More information can be found in Section 5.17(4) of Bylaw 8770, the Zoning Bylaw.

 Regulations for Parking an RV on the Street